howlerdesign/rust-website/README.md

 - Store link (tebex/gpay/craftingstore)
 - Facebook link

-### How to get Discord API Link?
-(This is not the invite link!)
+### How to get Discord Server ID?
-1. Go to your Discord Server Settings.
+1. Go to your Discord server.
-2. Click "Widget".
+2. Right click on the server name.
-3. Click "Copy" next to JSON API.
+3. Click on "Copy ID".
-4. Paste it into discordAPILink in config.js.
+4. Paste it to "discordServerID" in config.js.

 ## General Info
 * Change images, colors and text with simple config file.
 * Display Steam membercount.
 * Display Discord membercount.
+* Player Statistics (Requires PlayerRanks to be installed: https://codefling.com/file/14-playerranks/)
 * Responsive
 * Built with NodeJS and EJS.